-In my opinion, a cat tree that looks like a real tree is better than just a regular cat tree.
+In my opinion, a cat tree that looks like an actual tree is better than just a regular cat tree.
 Even just a little touch of leaves can add a more natural look.

-Cats would climb trees in nature for lots of reasons.
+Cats would climb in nature for lots of reasons.

-This might have been to scout out some prey, to eat their kill, or just to have the protection of being up in a tree.
+This might have been to scout out some prey, to eat their kill, or just to have the protection of being high up.

 If you are curious about why cat trees are so important to cats, you can find out why here.